-It has never been easier to put up a website.
+It has never been easier to publish a website.
 If you own a healthcare practice, a website is not just a great way to advertise your services to potential patients.
 It can also give you an outlet to share your medical knowledge and expertise with the rest of the world.

 If you found this post useful, you might also enjoy: